top of page

 Homes Association

-The Division of Childhood Development Homes Association requires a Certificate of Association for any person or entity who provides early childhood development, education and care as an associate member of its childhood development home association.
+The Childhood Development Homes Association (CDHA) requires a Certificate of Association for any individual or entity providing early childhood development, education, and care as an approved Member Associate of the Association.
+This certification ensures that all member homes meet the high standards set forth by U-LAUNCH: Childhood Development Homes and the Virginia Department of Education.

 Program Goals and Objectives